airbnb/HorizonCalendar/README.md

 [![Swift Package Manager compatible](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fairbnb%2FHorizonCalendar%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/airbnb/HorizonCalendar)

 ## Introduction
-`HorizonCalendar` is an interactive calendar component for iOS (compatible with UIKit and SwiftUI).
-Its declarative API makes updating the calendar straightforward, while also providing many customization points to support a diverse set of designs and use cases.
+`HorizonCalendar` is a declarative and performant calendar UI component for iOS.
+It provides many customization points to support a diverse range of designs and use cases, and is used used to implement every calendar and date picker in the Airbnb iOS app.

 Features:

-- Supports all calendars from `Foundation.Calendar` (Gregorian, Japanese, Hebrew, etc.)
+- SwiftUI and UIKit support
+- Vertical and horizontal month layouts
+- Paging for horizontal month layout
-- Display months in a vertically-scrolling or horizontally-scrolling layout
+- Right-to-left layout support
 - Declarative API that encourages unidirectional data flow for updating the content of the calendar
-- A custom layout system that enables virtually infinite date ranges without increasing memory usage
+- Supports displaying large (virtually-infinite) date ranges
 - Animated content updates
-- Pagination for horizontally-scrolling calendars
-- Self-sizing month headers
+- Customizable default views for days, month headers, and days of the week, and a month grid background
-- Specify custom views (`UIView` or SwiftUI `View`) for individual days, month headers, and days of the week
+- Specify custom views for individual days, month headers, and days of the week
-- Specify custom views (`UIView` or SwiftUI `View`) to highlight date ranges
+- Specify custom views to highlight date ranges
-- Specify custom views (`UIView` or SwiftUI `View`) to overlay parts of the calendar, enabling features like tooltips
+- Specify custom views to overlay parts of the calendar, enabling features like tooltips
-- Specify custom views (`UIView` or SwiftUI `View`) for month background decorations (colors, grids, etc.)
+- Specify custom views for month background decorations (colors, grids, etc.)
-- Specify custom views (`UIView` or SwiftUI `View`) for day background decorations (colors, patterns, etc.)
+- Specify custom views for day background decorations (colors, patterns, etc.)
 - A day selection handler to monitor when a day is tapped
 - A multi-day selection handler to monitor when multiple days are selected via a drag gesture
 - Customizable layout metrics